Synectics: Theory

 With these assumptions in mind, Synectics believes that people can be better at being creative if they understand how creativity works.

 One important element in creativity is embracing the seemingly irrelevant.
 Emotion is emphasized over intellect and the irrational over the rational.
 Through understanding the emotional and irrational elements of a problem or idea, a group can be more successful at solving a problem.

 Prince emphasized the importance of creative behaviour in reducing inhibitions and releasing the inherent creativity of everyone.
 He and his colleagues developed specific practices and meeting structures which help people to ensure that their constructive intentions are experienced positively by one another.
 The use of the creative behaviour tools extends the application of Synectics to many situations beyond invention sessions (particularly constructive resolution of conflict).

 Gordon emphasized the importance of metaphorical process' to make the familiar strange and the strange familiar".
 He expressed his central principle as: "Trust things that are alien, and alienate things that are trusted."
 This encourages, on the one hand, fundamental problem-analysis and, on the other hand, the alienation of the original problem through the creation of analogies.
 It is thus possible for new and surprising solutions to emerge.

+Within Spanish-language educational literature, educator Saturnino de la Torre developed classroom procedures centered on analogy and metaphor that intersect with synectic practice.
+His Diálogo Analógico Creativo (Analogical Creative Dialogue, DAC) approach organizes sequences of analogy generation, perspective shifting, and the stepwise development of ideas in groups, with the aim of turning initial intuitions into actionable proposals; a design that resonates with Synectics’ "springboarding" as well as the role of the trained facilitator.

 As an invention tool, Synectics invented a technique called "springboarding" for getting creative beginning ideas.
 For the development of beginning ideas, the method incorporates brainstorming and deepens and widens it with metaphor; it also adds an important evaluation process for Idea Development, which takes embryonic new ideas that are attractive but not yet feasible and builds them into new courses of action which have the commitment of the people who will implement them.

 Synectics is more demanding of the subject than brainstorming, as the steps involved imply that the process is more complicated and requires more time and effort.
 The success of the Synectics methodology depends highly on the skill of a trained facilitator.